 10:00 - 10:50

 Supercharge Your SOC with Sysmon

-Presented by Christopher Lee: "Our SOC was ready for an endpoint detection and response solution, but we couldn't justify the spend before we clearly understood the value.
+Presented by Christopher Lee and Matt Giannetto: "Our SOC was ready for an endpoint detection and response solution, but we couldn't justify the spend before we clearly understood the value.
 We set out on a year-long journey to build our own solution around Sysinternals Sysmon.
 Using Sysmon, Windows Event Collection, SIEM, scripts, and a custom database app, we've created a solution that gets most of the value of a commercial solution at practically no cost.